sportai/sportai_site/_posts/2025-3-16-Fantasy-Football-NFL-Jayden-Daniels-Biggest-Winners-NFL-Free-Agency-2025-Milton-Williams-Patriots-Maye-Caleb-Williams-Sam-Darnold-Vikings-Commander.md

 #### Connecting With Other Players

-Interested in talking with other passionate fantasy basketball players while receiving insightful weekly updates about the NBA season? <span style="font-size:2em;">Join the [SportAI Discord](https://discord.gg/YeaMrNGnu7)</span>
+Interested in talking with other passionate fantasy basketball players while receiving insightful weekly updates about the NFL? <span style="font-size:2em;">Join the [SportAI Discord](https://discord.gg/YeaMrNGnu7)</span>